 Here at Anglia Ruskin, sustainability is really important to us.
 And it’s important to businesses, too.
 Building on employer feedback, successful student-led initiatives, and green audits in businesses – and in partnership with our Global Sustainability Institute – we’ve developed a course that has sustainability at its heart.
 We’re committed to making sure that our students not only know about sustainability, but know how to apply their knowledge and make a real difference to business practices and communities.

 As you’d expect from an innovative international business degree, you’ll have the option to study a foreign language.
 You’ll learn to operate in a multi-cultural context, studying alongside and from students and academics from around the world.
-We also encourage our students to include a semester of study at one of our partner universities in Europe (including France, Germany, Denmark, Sweden, Finland, the Netherlands, and Switzerland), North America or Malaysia during Year 2.
-(Teaching is in English.)

-Throughout our BSc (Hons) International Business Management course, you’ll benefit from lectures and seminars on career-relevant issues such as CV preparation, job-hunting, obtaining work experience and using social media.
+Throughout our BSc (Hons) International Business Management course, you’ll also benefit from lectures and seminars on career-relevant issues such as CV preparation, job-hunting, obtaining work experience and using social media.

 Our dedicated placements and employability support team will give you access to information that’s relevant to International Business Management graduates.
 We’ll encourage you to reflect on your strengths and areas for development and to make plans to strengthen your skills and experience in preparation for employment in a global organisation.